A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: ISAC Channel Modeling

 \subsection{Channel Modeling}

-This paper considers a wideband JCAS channel with one TX antenna and one RX antenna, under frequency-selective fading, as shown in Fig. \ref{fig_1}.
-The scatterers are randomly distributed in the environment.
-The definition of the communication process is based on the conventional configuration in which the transceiver antennas are separated.
-As shown by the blue lines in Fig. \ref{fig_1}, the communication signals are sent from the base station and received by the mobile terminal after experiencing the channel scatterers.
-Meanwhile, the base station senses the ambient environment through the form of radar echoes, where the signals are reflected back to itself for reception, as shown by the red lines in Fig. \ref{fig_1}.
+This paper considers a wideband ISAC channel with one TX antenna and one RX antenna, under frequency-selective fading.
+As shown in Fig. \ref{fig_1}, the gray squares represent randomly distributed scatterers.
+Each circle with several dots represents one scattering region (cluster) causing one group of paths with similar properties \cite{zhang20173}.
+In the conventional configuration, the communication involves the transmission of signals from the base station, represented by the blue lines in Fig. \ref{fig_1}, which are received by the mobile terminal after experiencing the channel scatterers.
+Meanwhile, the base station senses the surrounding environment through the echo signals, which are reflected back to itself for reception, as shown by the red lines in Fig. \ref{fig_1}.
+It should be noted that the model in this paper simplifies the consideration of some issues, such as the vertical angles and Multiple-Input and Multiple-Output (MIMO) antenna elements, in comparison to ITU-R M.2412 \cite{itu2412}.
+This simplification allows for a focused exploration of the sharing feature in ISAC channels.
+Nevertheless, the model remains applicable even when incorporating or extending these factors.

-We define the clusters which experience the shared scatterers in both the communication and sensing channels as shared clusters of the JCAS channels.
-A shared cluster-based stochastic channel model for JCAS systems is proposed, where the communication and sensing channels are generated by the superposition of shared and non-shared clusters, respectively.
+We define the clusters that experience the shared scatterers in both the communication and sensing channels as shared clusters of the ISAC channel.
+In our proposed ISAC channel model, the communication and sensing channels are generated by the superposition of shared and non-shared clusters, respectively.
 The channel model of all resolvable paths at time $t$ is expressed as formula (\ref{eqn_1}).
-In this model, $h_{c}(\theta_{c,R},\theta_{c,T}, \tau_{c})$ and $h_{s}(\theta_{s,R},\theta_{s,T}, \tau_{s})$ denote the CIR of communication and sensing, which are the general expression expanded $h(\theta,\tau)$ in Section \ref{section2}.
-The subscripts, $c$ and $s$, denote the communication and sensing parameters, respectively.
-The subscript $T$ stands for the transmitting process, and $R$ stands for the receiving process. $n_0$, $n_1$, and $n_2$ denote the indexes of clusters contributed by the shared, communication, and sensing scatterers. $m_0$, $m_1$, and $m_2$ denote the indexes of the MPCs within the corresponding clusters.
-The total number of communication and sensing clusters can be given as $N_c=N_0+N_1$ and $N_s=N_0+N_2$, and the joint cluster number is $N=N_0+N_1+N_2$. $\delta(\cdot)$ denotes the Dirac Delta function. $a$ and $\tau$ are employed to describe the complex amplitude and time delay of communication and sensing MPCs, respectively. $\theta$ denotes azimuth transceiver angle of MPCs, where $\theta_T$ represents the AOD, $\theta_R$ represents the angle of arrival (AOA).
+In this model, $h_{c}(\theta_{c,R},\theta_{c,T}, \tau_{c})$ and $h_{s}(\theta_{s,R},\theta_{s,T}, \tau_{s})$ denote the CIRs of communication and sensing, which are the general expression expanded $h(\theta,\tau)$ in Section \ref{section2}.